Archive and Gallery

 This valuable resource provided by Seattle Theatre Group® is a living legacy of history for these three theatres.
-The library contains binders on a variety of topics from the performers that graced the stages over the many decades, a journey through the peaks and valleys that these theatres had to endure, wall hangings depicting the many challenges along the way, the visionaries responsible for these theatres, priceless memorabilia, and countless signed posters, along with a number of other posters that will be available for sale to the public.
-Also included in the library are converted CD/DVDs of performers and events, along with Seattle’s Paramount Theatre opening night silent movie DVD entitled, “Feel My Pulse.”
+The Archive and Gallery contains binders on a variety of topics from the performers that graced the stages over the many decades, a journey through the peaks and valleys that these theatres had to endure, wall hangings depicting the many challenges along the way, the visionaries responsible for these theatres, priceless memorabilia, and countless signed posters, along with a number of other posters that will be available for sale to the public.
+Also included in the Archive and Gallery are converted CD/DVDs of performers and events, along with Seattle’s Paramount Theatre opening night silent movie DVD entitled, “Feel My Pulse.”

 Photos by Jeff Goble Photography.

-For a library overview courtesy of HistoryLink.org, click here!
+For an overview courtesy of HistoryLink.org, click here!

 "Seattle's Paramount Theatre - From Birth to Rebirth and Beyond"